Innovation at it's heart

 The Titanic Quarter has become an economic and technological powerhouse, hosting global companies such as Citi, Microsoft, IBM and HBO.
 Catalyst Inc, formerly the NI Science Park, houses 200 companies which are spearheading tech innovation.
 It is also the home of Queen’s globally-renowned Centre for Secure Information Technologies which has helped to create 1,100 new jobs in cyber security in Belfast over the past three years

 A low cost of living

 Northern Ireland has the lowest student cost of living in the UK.
-In fact, it’s over £5,000 per year cheaper for students to live in Northern Ireland compared to London (Which?
-University, 2018).
-At an average of £90 per week, Belfast was found to have the cheapest weekly rent compared to anywhere else in the UK in 2018 (Marbles.com).
-The average student’s cinema ticket costs £4.95 and just £4 in Queen’s Film Theatre – less than half the price of London.
+In fact, it's over £300 per month cheaper for students to live in Belfast compared to London (Which?
+Student Budget Calculator, 2022).
+At an average of £90 per week, Belfast was found to have the has the lowest student rent in the UK (NatWest Student Living Index 2020).
+The average student’s cinema ticket costs £4.95 and just £4.50 in Queen’s Film Theatre – less than half the price of London.

 Belfast is a compact city, best explored by foot or by bicycle.
 The city’s popular Belfast Bikes scheme has cycle racks located all over the city.
 There are good bus and train services, with student travel discounts widely available.